GJYWang/conMItion/README.md

 ### Step 2: Generate Permutation Distributions

 Generate bootstrapped/permutation distributions for estimating statistical significance.
 This step is divided into 500 jobs and distributed across multiple computing nodes.
+Please change mxqsub to other job submission command such as qsub based on the system.
 To execute this step, run:
 ```bash
 bash 2.Mut_CNV_permu.sh